kmu/cif2cell/README.md

 # Python 3 Support

-* [Original version of cif2cell](https://sourceforge.net/projects/cif2cell/) is modified for compatibility with Python 3 by.
+* [Original version of cif2cell](https://sourceforge.net/projects/cif2cell/) is modified for compatibility with Python 3 by @kmu.
 * Also tested for Python 2.7.
 * Keep in your mind that the original version began to support Python 3.
 * Let's cite [Computer Physics Communications, Volume 182, Issue 5, p.
 1183-1186.](https://www.sciencedirect.com/science/article/pii/S0010465511000336).